Text to Game AI: Create Playable Games from Text Prompts

 What makes a good text prompt for game generation?

-Can I refine the game after initial generation?
+Can I share the game after generating it?